kunal047/email-sender/README.md

 ## Deployed on Vercel

-The project is deployed on vercel and can be checked on [email-sender-git-main-kunal047.vercel.app](https://email-sender-git-main-kunal047.vercel.app)
+The project is deployed at [smartlead.0xkrc.dev](https://smartlead.0xkrc.dev)